This Is Why Lean Software Development Is Amazing

 User stories form the basis for the software development process.
 These are easier to understand than long lists of specifications.

 Making something that no one wants or likes is a waste of time and money.
 Lean manufacturing focuses on providing quality and value for clients and production teams.
+Utilizing lean manufacturing together with manufacturing software will improve the overall production system and reduce supply chain lead times.

 This article will first discuss the history of Lean development.
 Then it will show how to apply it and why it is so good for companies of any size and makeup.